harshloco/harshloco-laravel-vue-user/README.md

 5: run command 'php artisan serve'

-if you chnaged any file you need to build the project by running comman 'npm run dev' otherwise changes will not be visible upon 'php artisan serve'
+if you changed any file you need to build the project by running comman 'npm run dev' otherwise changes will not be visible upon 'php artisan serve'

 ## Demo Screenshot
 <p align="center"><img src="Untitled.png" ></p>